xingchenxu28/HiJAC/README.md

 ## Call python or other programs

 Sometimes your functions are written in python or other programing langauges rather than Mathematica.
 As long as they can be called within Mathematica, you can still use HiJAC.
 The directory `/HiJAC/HiJAC_python` contains the files `run.m` `rerun.m` `runarray.sbatch` `rerunarray.sbatch` for running a python script with HiJAC.
-Simply replace the coresponding files in `/HiJAC`, and change the python module path in the `.sbatch` files.
+Simply replace the coresponding files in `/HiJAC`, put your python script under `/HiJAC` and change the python module path in the `.sbatch` files.
 Extension to other programs should be straightforward.